-‘an original, very-well written and serious book which add to the quality of public discussion.’
+‘An original, very well-written, and serious book which adds to the quality of public discussion.’

 ‘This is a book full of riches – a despatch from deep inside the British state about how it really operates and how it could be run better.
 In places, Simon McDonald wields his fluent pen like a blowtorch.
 His candour burns the page.
 Some of the most eminent in the land will rush to the index.
 Some will be right to tremble if they find their name.’